yt-project/yt/doc/source/yt4differences.rst

 changes are necessary.
 If you continue to have trouble, please don’t hesitate to :ref:`request help <asking-for-help>`.

-The list below is arranged in order of most important changes to least important changes.
+The list below is arranged in order of most to least important changes.

 * **Fields should be specified as tuples not as strings** In the past, you could specify fields as strings like ``"density"``, but